ingrey1/join-tables-conceptual/README.md

 This conceptual document introduces entity-domain relationships, and explains how many-to-many entity-domain relationships can be modeled in SQL databases through the mechanism of a join table.

+To view the site: https://ingrey1.github.io/join-tables-conceptual/

 ## Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Installation